 [Looking back over our approach line and tracks up the lower part of the arete.]

 [On the other side now.
 We could have skied up this gully but it was very crusty on return so it wouldn't have been as much fun as it looks.]

-Once on the south shoulder (4 hours after leaving the hut) we could see that the clouds were moving in already.
+Once on the south shoulder (~4 hours after leaving the Bow Hut) we could see that clouds were moving in on us.
 This wasn't a horrible thing as the sun was finally up and the air temperature was warmer than I was hoping for already at 07:45.
 Along with the true summit of Peyto, Habel, Collie and possibly Balfour, I think Ayesha is one of the most technical summits of the Wapta.
 I think only the true summit of Peyto is harder.
 Right off the bat we had to get up, or around a steep rock section on the south ridge.
 Steven ascended the rock directly (difficult scrambling), while I decided to try steep snow on climber's right.
-The snow was definitely easier than the rock but steep.
-It was a good test for what was to come.
+The snow was definitely easier than the rock, but steep.
+It was a good test for what was to come and was unexpected.

-[Looking to the summit block from the south ridge.
+[Looking to the summit block from just below the south ridge.
 The summit is in clouds and you can see the rock step we have to get over, or around.]

 [What a gorgeous and wild place this is!
 Collesha on the left, with Collie and Des Poilus in clouds.
 Ayesha on the right.]